 About the Cooper Competition

 The Thomas and Evon Cooper International Competition at Oberlin, sponsored by Thomas and Evon Cooper, alternates annually between piano and violin.
-The program was first offered in the summer 2010 for pianists, followed by a 2011 competition for violinists.
+The program was first offered in summer 2010 for pianists, followed by a 2011 competition for violinists.
 Open to musicians between the ages of 13 and 18, the competition culminates in a final round at Severance Hall in Cleveland, where the top three competitors perform a full concerto with the incomparable orchestra.
+Beginning in 2016, overall cash prizes were increased to $40,000, including a $20,000 first prize.

 Evon and Thomas Cooper